John Yeadon

-John David Yeadon (born 1948) is a British artist, and art educator.
+John David Yeadon (born 1948) is a British artist and art educator.
 A practicing artist for over 50 years, he explored issues of politics, sexuality, food, national identity, the grotesque and carnival.
-In the 1980s his work was provocative with issues relating to male sexuality.
-An eclectic artist essentially a painter and printmaker, his work has included text, digital images, photography, and he has worked on banner making, theatre design and has collaborated with video artists.
+In the 1980s, his work was provocative with issues relating to male sexuality.
+An eclectic artist, essentially a painter and printmaker, his work has included text, digital images, and photography, and he has worked on banner making, theatre design and has collaborated with video artists.